Lansana Conté: 1984 coup and military rule

 President Ahmed Sékou Touré, Guinea's head of state since independence, died on 26 March 1984.
 Prime Minister Louis Lansana Beavogui was named interim president, pending elections to be held within 45 days.
 On 3 April, however, hours before the PDG was to choose a new leader—who would have been the only candidate for president—Conté led a military coup that toppled the government.
 Conté denounced the Touré regime's human rights abuses and released 250 political prisoners.
 He also encouraged the return of approximately 200,000 Guineans from exile, and the Camp Boiro detention centre was closed down.

 The country's constitution was immediately suspended after the takeover, along with the National Assembly, and political activity was banned.
 A 25-member Military Committee of National Restoration (CMRN) was set up and led by Conté, who on 5 April was proclaimed President of the Republic.

 On 4 July 1985, soldiers loyal to Conté, who was attending an Economic Community of West African States (ECOWAS) summit in Lomé, Togo, thwarted a counter-coup.
 Conté, a member of the Susu people (or Sousou), used the opportunity to eliminate rival soldiers from the Malinké ethnic group, including former Prime Minister Diarra Traoré.

 On 3 April 1990, Conté was promoted to the rank of Army General.

 Economic and political transition

-Lansana Conté embraced planned liberalism from 1985 until 1986 before advocating for economic liberal reforms.
+Lansana Conté advocated for planned liberalism from 1985 until 1986 even when already advocating for economic liberal policies.
+Until 1995, the Republic of Guinea still largely operated under a planned economy, but Conté's government began to support free markets and neoliberal reforms as early as 1985 (although corruption remained rampant).
 Conté's economic reforms, including currency devaluation and reduction of government spending, met with the approval of the International Monetary Fund (IMF), and realignment with Western nations encouraged foreign investments.

 He initiated Guinea's transition to civilian, multiparty rule in the early 1990s.
 A new constitution was approved in a referendum held on 23 December 1990, and the CMRN was disbanded on 16 January 1991.
 It was replaced by the Transitional Committee for National Recovery (CTRN), a body composed of civilians and military officials.
 Political parties were legalized in 1992 in preparation for the upcoming elections.